ElinamLLC/SharpVectors/Docs/articles/file_converter.md

 ---

 # File SVG Converter - FileSvgConverter

-The **[](xref:SharpVectors.Converters.FileSvgConverter)** converter class takes SVG file as input and outputs XAML file.
+The **[](xref:SharpVectors.Converters.FileSvgConverter)** converter class takes an SVG file as input and outputs a XAML file.
-The SVG input can also be one of the following
+The SVG input can also be one of the following types:
-* @System.IO.Stream: A stream object providing access to the SVG input content.
+* `System.IO.Stream`: A stream object providing access to the SVG input content.
-* @System.IO.TextReader: A text reader file providing access to the SVG input content.
+* `System.IO.TextReader`: A text reader providing access to the SVG input content.
-* @System.Xml.XmlReader: An XML reader providing access to the SVG input content.
+* `System.Xml.XmlReader`: An XML reader providing access to the SVG input content.

 > [!NOTE]
-> The output is always to a local file or a network file.
-It does not provide a backup of existing file.
+> The output is always written to a local or network file.
+It does not create a backup of an existing file.

 ## Sample Code

-The following illustrate a simple case of using the file SVG converter.
+The following illustrates a simple use case of the file SVG converter.

 # [SVG to XAML C#](#tab/csharp)
 ```csharp